Omar Álvarez

-Omar Álvarez Burgos (born 29 August 1990) is a Spanish footballer who plays for SD Formentera as a forward.
+Omar Álvarez Burgos (born 29 August 1990) is a Spanish footballer who plays for Langreo as a forward.

 Club career

-Born in Oviedo, Asturias, Álvarez graduated from Cultural y Deportiva Leonesa, after a stint with hometown's Real Oviedo.
+Born on 29 August 1990, in Oviedo, Asturias, Álvarez graduated from Cultural y Deportiva Leonesa, after a stint with hometown's Real Oviedo.
 He made his debut as a senior with the reserves in the 2009–10 campaign in Tercera División, also appearing with the main squad in Segunda División B.

-In June 2010 Álvarez moved to CA Osasuna B, also in the third level.
+In June 2010, Álvarez moved to CA Osasuna B, also in the third level.
 In September 2013, after the Navarrese side's relegation, he moved abroad for the first time in his career, joining Football League Greece side Fokikos A.C.

 Álvarez played his first match as a professional on 30 September, starting and playing the full 90 minutes in a 2–2 home draw against Kallithea F.C.
 He scored his first goal on 24 November, scoring the winner in a 2–1 home success over Episkopi F.C.

-On 12 July 2014 Álvarez returned to Spain, joining Marino de Luanco in the third division.
+On 12 July 2014, Álvarez returned to Spain, joining Marino de Luanco in the third division.